Wave goodbye to those January blues

 We know how those January blues can be hard to shake.

-Christmas may seem like a distant memory and the exam period is hitting us hard, but that doesn't mean it's all bad, there's lots to look forward to in January.
+2020 was a difficult year, Christmas may seem like a distant memory and the exam period is hitting us hard, but that doesn't mean it's all bad, there are lots to look forward to in January.

 If you've noticed your friend or flatmate seems distant and not themselves, then we've got some tips for you to try and cheer them up.
 Doing something simple and small can make a huge difference.

-Exercise together: Join Hallam Active, a Hallam Union society, or even going for a walk can help if they are feeling down.
+Exercise together: Joining the gym, a university society, or even going for a walk can help if they are feeling down.
 Exercise has been proven to improve our mental health, so getting out and being active is a great way to try and make them feel better.
-Exercising is also a great way to meet new people and keep busy.
+Exercising is also a great way to meet new people and to keep busy.
+You have lots of options on campus, you could go for a jog around campus, work out at the campus gym or try some of Bristol Sports online classes.

 Cook together: Cook a meal together or make dinner at the same time, spending time together will take their mind off how they are feeling.
 Even taking them a cup of tea in the morning can make their start to the day a good one - you can't beat a friendly brew in the morning.

 Days out: These don't have to cost a fortune, it may just be going into town, getting some food or going to the cinema.
 There are always discount options or free alternatives!
-Giving them something to look forward to and involving them in plans will make them feel better.
+Giving them something to look forward to and encouraging them to get up and go out will boost their mood.

 Keep in touch: If you've gone home for the weekend or vice versa, drop them a text or call to see how they are.
-This will make them realise they have someone who cares about them and you're a pretty good friend!
+It can be as simple are 'are you okay?' this will show them they have someone who cares about them and you're a pretty good friend!

 Tag them: Whether it's a hilarious video on Facebook or a funny meme on Instagram, tag them, if you think it's something they would find funny, then you're probably right.
 If it puts a smile on their face or even makes them laugh, then it's totally worth it.